RichTillis/gatsby-richtillis-portfolio/src/pages/index.md

   description: >
     I'm a fullstack developer with over 10 years professional experience developing software.
-I hold a Master's degree in Software Engineering from Arizona State.
-My roots are in enterprise-level Java application development but have recently become addicted to front end dev using Angular.
-More about me in my About page.
+I hold a Master's degree in Software Engineering from Arizona State University.
+My roots are in enterprise-level Java application development but I'm experienced in frontend, middleware, and backend technologies.
+Check out more about me in my the About Me page.
 description: >-
-  I'm like so many other developers and love experimenting and learning new (to me) technologies.
-Here's some of the stuff (unrelated to my day-to-day gig) I've been building lately.
+  I'm like so many other developers and love learning new (to me) technologies.
+  Here's some of the stuff unrelated to my day-to-day development that I've been building lately.
 intro:
   blurbs:
     - image: /img/coffee.png